GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/04.131-140/04.Christ-the-Lord-Is-Risen-Today/docs.md

 ---
+title: |
-title: 134.
-Christ the Lord Is Risen Today
+    134. Christ the Lord Is Risen Today - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 134.
+Christ the Lord Is Risen Today.
+Christ the Lord is risen today, Alleluia!
+Sons of man and angels say, Alleluia!
+Raise your joys and triumphs high, Alleluia!
+Sing, ye heavens, and earth reply, Alleluia!
+    keywords:  |
-    keywords: Church Hymnal, Christ the Lord Is Risen Today, Christ the Lord is risen today, Alleluia!
+        Church Hymnal 1941, adventhymnals, advent hymnals, Christ the Lord Is Risen Today, Christ the Lord is risen today.
+Alleluia!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 134. CHRIST THE LORD IS RISEN TODAY
+####  Church Hymnal 1941,

 ```txt

 1.
 Christ the Lord is risen today, Alleluia!
 Sons of man and angels say, Alleluia!